charguer/optitrust/sc_artifact.md

 ### Instructions on how to use the script interactively

-To execute a given step, select a line starting with '!!' among the first few ones, type `F6` on this should open a browser with the diff.
+To execute a given step, place the cursor on a line starting with '!!' among the first few ones, type `F6` on this should open a browser with the diff.
+Type `ALT+F6` to see the diff for the big step containing the cursor.

 To work on a selected big-step from the script, it is useful to save a local checkpoint.
 To that end, select a line starting with